uchicago-dsi/summerlab/README.md

 **Lab Coordinators (LCs):**

 Each [cluster](#cluster) has a designated lab coordinator, but each lab coordinator is available for help with questions from any RA.
-* Lab coordinators and Kyle will each hold weekly office hours on Zoom, open to anyone.
+* Lab coordinators will each hold weekly office hours on Zoom, open to anyone.
 * Lab coordinators are also a great resource for navigating research and mentor/lab working relationships.
 They’re also there to answer questions you might feel silly asking - to remind you that all questions are good, and work through it with you.
 Ask them questions in the Slack channel #helpdesk or in a direct message.